ibm-cloud-docs/satellite/link-endpoints.md

 **Do I need to allow any unique inbound traffic from internet-facing ports through firewalls to my location?**

-No. {{site.data.keyword.satelliteshort}} Link uses standard web security ports to originate encrypted communication from your location to {{site.data.keyword.cloud_notm}} for location management. {{site.data.keyword.satelliteshort}} creates unique public DNS entries for each location and assigns ports from the 32768 - 52768 range for TCP or the 10000 - 30000 range for UDP so that destination addresses can be predictably resolved by {{site.data.keyword.cloud_notm}}.
+No. {{site.data.keyword.satelliteshort}} Link uses standard web security ports to originate encrypted communication from your location to {{site.data.keyword.cloud_notm}} for location management. {{site.data.keyword.satelliteshort}} creates unique public DNS entries for each location and assigns ports from the 32768 - 52768 range for TCP so that destination addresses can be predictably resolved by {{site.data.keyword.cloud_notm}}.
 Communication channels over Link endpoints between your {{site.data.keyword.satelliteshort}} location to {{site.data.keyword.cloud_notm}} are permitted through your [existing outbound firewall policies for hosts](/docs/satellite?topic=satellite-host-reqs#reqs-host-network).

 **If IBM owns the Link tunnel, how can I validate that our data is inaccessible?
 My organization's security policy does not allow tunnels from our networks.**